precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

         // Similarly, the just-in-time writing function: here, we have the write function, where only the vertexIDs are now replaced by dynamic coordinates

-        // we need a vector to pass the write data std::vector<double> forceValue({7.3});
+        // we need a vector to pass the write data std::vector<double> forceValue({7.3, 18.4, 27});
         // ... and we define the coordinates where we want to write the data just-in-time.
 Note that the sizes need to match:
-        // we write one scalar value and provide coordinates of a three-dimensional vertex the function can be called abitrarily many times and the coordinates may be anything within the access region std::vector<double> writeCoordinates({0.75, 0.2, 0.3});
+        // we write one vectorial value and provide coordinates of a three-dimensional vertex the function can be called abitrarily many times and the coordinates may be anything within the access region std::vector<double> writeCoordinates({0.75, 0.2, 0.3});
         precice.writeAndMapData(otherMesh, "Forces", writeCoordinates, forceValue);